openfaas/faas/README.md

 ### Users

-[View our end-users](https://docs.openfaas.com/#users-of-openfaas) or get in touch to [have your company added](https://github.com/openfaas/faas/issues/776).

-> Please support [OpenFaaS on Patreon](https://www.patreon.com/alexellis)) and back a great community at the same time.
-You will be listed as a [backers or sponsor here](https://github.com/openfaas/faas/blob/master/BACKERS.md).
+View a selection of end-user companies who have given permission to have their logo listed at [openfaas.com](https://www.openfaas.com/).

+If you're using OpenFaaS please let us know [on this thead](https://github.com/openfaas/faas/issues/776).
+In addition, you are welcome to request to have your logo listed on the homepage.
 Thank you for your support.

 ### Technical overview